SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/build-tools.md

 This directory has to be defined as path in the `manifest.yml`.

 *Note: This steps runs isolated from the steps before.
 Thus, e.g. modifying node_modules with `npm prune --production` will not have an effect for later stages, such as the test execution.*

-#### Backend Integration Tests

-The command `npm run ci-it-backend` will be executed in this stage.
-Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-integration` in the root directory of the project.
-The required format of the test result report is the JUnit format as an `.xml` file.
-For the code coverage the results have to be stored in the folder `./s4hana_pipeline/reports/coverage-reports/backend-integration/` in the cobertura format as an `xml` file.
-The user is responsible to use a proper reporters for generating the results.
-We recommend the tools used in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).

-#### Backend Unit Tests

-The command `npm run ci-backend-unit-test` will be executed in this stage.
-Furthermore, the test results have to be stored in the folder `./s4hana_pipeline/reports/backend-unit/` in the root directory of the project.
-The required format of the test result report is the JUnit format as an `.xml` file.
-For the code coverage the results have to be stored in the folder `./s4hana_pipeline/reports/coverage-reports/backend-unit/` in the cobertura format as an `xml` file.
-The user is responsible to use a proper reporters for generating the results.
-We recommend the tools used in the `package.json` of this [example project](https://github.com/SAP/cloud-s4-sdk-examples/blob/scaffolding-js/package.json).

 ### SAP Cloud Application Programming Model / MTA